|

 executable of the same name.

-You may also specify a transparency component in #RGBA or
+You may also specify a transparency component by using the format

 NOTE: '#' is interpreted as a comment, to use it the entire